chevereto/Chevereto/README.md

 ## Contribution

-The project is under alpha development and is not recommended to use it for production yet.
-However, developers (and those wanting to become) are welcome!
+Developers (and those wanting to become) are welcome!
+Join our [Discord](https://chv.to/discord) channel for more into this.

-- Plenty application code from V3 needs to be updated to the new coding standard and application architecture
-- I'm [ripping apart](https://chevereto.com/community/threads/features-to-deprecate-for-v4.11531/) all the _excess_ of features present in V3 (that plugins will be needed to keep some features)
-- Documentation (for the Chevere framework)
+❤ You can also [donate](https://paypal.me/RodolfoBerrios) to support my work.

 ## History

-Chevereto project began in 2007 as a self-hosted alternative to services like ImageShack, Photobucket, Flickr, imgur, 500px, etc. Development has ben carried **all this time** exclusively by [Rodolfo Berrios](https://rodolfoberrios.com/) who works only in Chevereto.

-It was released as Open Source software in February 2009, but due to lack of contribution the project went proprietary in 2011 with the introduction of V2.
-In April 2014, V3 was released and shortly after releasing it, licensing for V2 went free (MIT License) to open the software for more users.
+Chevereto project began in 2007 as a self-hosted alternative to ImageShack when they blocked the images on my forum and it started as a simple one-click web uploader.
+It got good reception, and it became an Open Source project.
+I started this on college and I made my career around it.

-On August 2016 a fork, named [Chevereto-Free](https://github.com/chevereto/chevereto-free), was released to kickstart the process of turning all Chevereto into Open Source.
+During all these years many things have happened, licensing has changed a couple of times and to keep it short on August 2016 a fork, named [Chevereto-Free](https://github.com/chevereto/chevereto-free), was released to kickstart the process of turning all Chevereto into Open Source.

+And here we are!

 ### Major Releases